Thrust fault: Tectonic environment

 An example of thin-skinned deformation (thrusting) in Montana.
 Note that the white Madison Limestone is repeated, with one example in the foreground and another at a higher level to the upper right corner and top of the picture.

-Large overthrust faults occur in areas that have undergone great compressional forces.
+Large overthrust faults occur in areas subject to intense compressional forces.

 These conditions exist in the orogenic belts that result from either two continental tectonic collisions or from subduction zone accretion.

 The resultant compressional forces produce mountain ranges.
 The Himalayas, the Alps, and the Appalachians are prominent examples of compressional orogenies with numerous overthrust faults.

 Thrust faults occur in the foreland basin, marginal to orogenic belts.
 Here, compression does not result in appreciable mountain building, which is mostly accommodated by folding and stacking of thrusts.
 Instead, thrust faults generally cause a thickening of the stratigraphic section.
 When thrusts are developed in orogens formed in previously rifted margins, inversion of the buried paleo-rifts can induce the nucleation of thrust ramps.

 Foreland basin thrusts also usually observe the ramp-flat geometry, with thrusts propagating within units at very low angle "flats" (at 1–5 degrees) and then moving up-section in steeper ramps (at 5–20 degrees) where they offset stratigraphic units.
 Thrusts have also been detected in cratonic settings, where "far-foreland" deformation has advanced into intracontinental areas.

 Thrusts and duplexes are also found in accretionary wedges in the ocean trench margin of subduction zones, where oceanic sediments are scraped off the subducted plate and accumulate.
 Here, the accretionary wedge must thicken by up to 200%, and this is achieved by stacking thrust fault upon thrust fault in a melange of disrupted rock, often with chaotic folding.
-Here, ramp flat geometries are not usually observed because the compressional force is at a steep angle to the sedimentary layering.
+Here, ramp-flat geometries are rarely observed because the compressional force is at a steep angle to the sedimentary layering.